 a For all students.
 The additional $2,000 in unsubsidized funding was new in 2008-2009.

-b For independent students and for dependent students whose parents are rejected for Federal Direct PLUS Loans.
+b For independent students and for dependent students whose parents are rejected for a Federal Direct PLUS Loan.

 c Nondegree-seeking students who are enrolled at least half time in a teacher certification program or in coursework required to be accepted into a graduate or professional program may borrow at the senior level as a fifth-year undergraduate.
 Students who think they may qualify for this exception should contact Student Financial Services.